austinarmbruster-elastic/elastic-rancher-workshop/README.md

 ### Outcome

-With a few commands, we were able to deploy an SRE (Sire Reliability Engineer) in a box to monitor our Elastic Stack.
+With a few commands, we were able to deploy an SRE (Site Reliability Engineer) in a box to monitor our Elastic Stack.
 In another command, we were able to deploy Elasticsearch and Kibana in a simple, development configuration.
 The full Elastic Stack was secured from the start.
 Finally, we were able to run some status commands to get insight into the cluster health right from the kubernetes command line.